google/deepvariant/docs/trio-merge-case-study.md

 Checking: /data/deepvariant.cohort.vcf.gz
 Family: [Sample_Diag-excap51-HG003-EEogPU + Sample_Diag-excap51-HG004-EEogPU] -> [Sample_Diag-excap51-HG002-EEogPU]
 1 non-pass records were skipped
-Concordance Sample_Diag-excap51-HG002-EEogPU: F:60140/60775 (98.96%)  M:60557/60753 (99.68%)  F+M:59756/60607 (98.60%)
+Concordance Sample_Diag-excap51-HG002-EEogPU: F:59682/60267 (99.03%)  M:60059/60245 (99.69%)  F+M:59329/60107 (98.71%)
-Sample Sample_Diag-excap51-HG002-EEogPU has less than 99.0 concordance with the father (Sample_Diag-excap51-HG003-EEogPU).
+Sample Sample_Diag-excap51-HG002-EEogPU has less than 99.0 concordance with both parents.
 Check for incorrect pedigree or sample mislabelling.
-871/61161 (1.42%) records did not conform to expected call ploidy 60928/61161 (99.62%) records were variant in at least 1 family member and checked for Mendelian constraints 285/60928 (0.47%) records had indeterminate consistency status due to incomplete calls 881/60928 (1.45%) records contained a violation of Mendelian constraints
+862/60626 (1.42%) records did not conform to expected call ploidy 60430/60626 (99.68%) records were variant in at least 1 family member and checked for Mendelian constraints 266/60430 (0.44%) records had indeterminate consistency status due to incomplete calls 803/60430 (1.33%) records contained a violation of Mendelian constraints
 ```

-From this report, we know that there is a 1.45% Mendelian violation rate, and
+From this report, we know that there is a 1.33% Mendelian violation rate, and
-0.47% of the records had incomplete calls (with `.`) so RTG couldn't determine
+0.44% of the records had incomplete calls (with `.`) so RTG couldn't determine
 whether there is violation or not.